 We intend to continue to strengthen our product offerings by investing in innovation in new and existing categories.
 We have a history of product introductions and intend to continue to innovate by introducing new products from time to time.
-Eggs generated \$240.0 million, or approximately 92%, of net revenue in fiscal 2021.
-We expect eggs will be our largest source of net revenue for the foreseeable future.
+Eggs and egg-related products generated \$339.2 million, or approximately 94%, of net revenue in fiscal 2022.
+We expect eggs and egg-related products will be our largest source of net revenue for the foreseeable future.
 We believe that investments in innovation will contribute to our long-term growth, including by reinforcing our efforts to increase household penetration.
 Our ability to successfully develop, market and sell new products will depend on a variety of factors, including the availability of capital to invest in innovation, as well as changing consumer preferences and demand for food products.